deftio/fifostr/dev/fifostr-todo.md

 	- tests
 	- interface completeness
 	- examples
+	- license
-	- lic & packaging
+	- packaging and dir structure

-## features checklist (1.0.0)  -- what the module should do
+### features checklist (1.0.0)  -- what the module should do
 	[x] head
 	[x] tail
 	[x] eqhead